Bids by Departments/Schools

 - Request for Quotation Bid Price Sheet Template (doc)

 This is used once bids have been received:

 - It must be completed for purchases of $25,000 or more

 - Attach this form to the Requisition in NUFinancials

 - This form summarizes the primary factors considered in the award decision, how each vendor responded to those factors, and how the awarded vendor was selected and why.

-PRS reserves the right to request and review any document related to a particular purchase decision.
+PPS reserves the right to request and review any document related to a particular purchase decision.